 Please ensure that system-generated emails wrongly flagged as spam are whitelisted.
 Your internal systems or firewall administrators can usually ensure that emails from official BRYTER email addresses such as email@example.com or firstname.lastname@example.org are not incorrectly categorized as spam emails.
 For instance, this will safeguard that new users have no trouble receiving activation emails when new accounts are set up by administrators.

-Set out clear instructions for publishing Modules
+Set out clear instructions for publishing Modules and Applications

-The new test and live environment can assist admins in better understanding which modules are still being tested internally and which use cases are fully rolled-out to users.
+The new test and live environment can assist admins in better understanding which Applications are still being tested internally and which use cases are fully rolled-out to users.
 In the Admin Console, admins can also select publishing defaults and a consent message in the Settings section.
-Additionally, we recommend setting up a process where authors notify their admins once their module is ready to be officially launched in the live environment for a final review.
+Additionally, we recommend setting up a process where authors notify their admins once their Application is ready to be officially launched in the live environment for a final review.
 This will help administrators to keep better track of internal development and to adhere to contractual limitations.

 Set up a use case intake system and reach out to your CSM for support

 Administrators are encouraged to set up a use case intake system for each new use case.
 In addition, educate authors regarding the internal approval structure.
-Admins often help with assessing the feasibility of the use case and point towards the right resources, best practices, and/or the best approach if the authors are building the module themselves.
+Admins often help with assessing the feasibility of the use case and point towards the right resources, best practices, and/or the best approach if the authors are building the Application themselves.
 To support admins and authors, BRYTER provides a broad range of business Applications that can be planned and organized for each customer individually.
 Your Customer Success Manager (CSM) can support you with ideation sessions to identify additional use cases.